spychiatrist/lab-site/content/data/gestures.md

 These are the raw data from the collection experiment, unprocessed except to remove noise.
 They are contained in one `tar.gz` archive containing a separate directory for each trial.
-Audio files are stored as `.mp4` files, and skeleton data is saved as pickled Python objects in the format returned by the NiTE framework.
+Audio files are stored as `.flac` files, and skeleton data is saved as pickled Python objects in the format returned by the NiTE framework.

 You can download the raw data [here](/data/gestures/raw.tar.gz).